 - Spinach Dip

 - Broccoli & Cheese Hand Pies

 If you’ve tried this healthy-ish feel good Bean and Cheese Quesadillas recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

 Bean and Cheese Quesadillas

-- Serve immediately with cilantro and salsa, if desired.
+- Serve with salsa and/or sour cream, if desired.